Sangee2507/Python-Scraping/README.md

 # Python-Scraping
-Code for PRoject on Python Scraping
+Code for Project on Python Scraping